MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/delay-delivery.md

 ## Opt in with MyAnalytics

-When you enroll in Delay delivery, MyAnalytics aligns email delivery with your coworker's working hours.
+When you opt in to the Delay delivery plan, MyAnalytics aligns email delivery with your coworker's working hours.
 You can opt in as follows:

 1. Open your [MyAnalytics dashboard](https://myanalytics.microsoft.com).
 2. In **Config Settings**, change the setting for **Delay delivery** to **On**.